xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

        configuration, and you want to manage them as a logical single group, give them the same name.
-This is the key property for management: if you do not define a name (string) for loadBalanceConnectionGroup, you cannot
+This is the key property for management: if you do not define a name (login) for loadBalanceConnectionGroup, you cannot
        manage the connections.
 All load-balanced connections
        sharing the same loadBalanceConnectionGroup value,
        regardless of how the application creates them, will be